dentist8204/images/README.md

-OCI images for personal use
+OCI images for my personal use